gvwilson/thirdbit/src/fiction/iffy/index.md

 "No kidding," Edson muttered.
 "Don't suppose it's offerin' to help with that?"

-As if on cue a second bear and then a third ambled around the outcropping.
+As if on cue two more bears ambled around the outcropping.
 One of them stopped next to the first.
 The other took a tentative step forward, only to hesitate and withdraw when the first bear growled at it.